tigris/photograph/README.md

 ## License

-Photograph is Copyright © 2012 Tactilize.
+Photograph is Copyright © 2013 JHCHABRAN.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.